 - Conflict between KYC and data privacy requirements that can prevent data sharing

-Shared platforms, consisting of a centralised, de-centralised or distributed database that can be used to share KYC data within a financial institution and across multiple institutions, can reduce redundancies in KYC processes and improve customer experience.
+Shared platforms, consisting of a centralized, de-centralized or distributed database that can be used to share KYC data within a financial institution and across multiple institutions, can reduce redundancies in KYC processes and improve customer experience.

-“Today’s inefficient and ineffective manual KYC processes are onerous and costly,” said Shubhendu Mukherjee, a director in Protiviti’s Risk and Compliance practise.
+“Today’s inefficient and ineffective manual KYC processes are onerous and costly,” said Shubhendu Mukherjee, a director in Protiviti’s Risk and Compliance practice.
 “By getting the key stakeholders to collaborate, we can develop and adopt digital solutions and shared platforms based on consistent regulatory and data standards.
-It’s critical to make this a standard practise across the financial services industry.”
+It’s critical to make this a standard practice across the financial services industry.”

-According to the report, key enablers of digitally optimised KYC processes include the use of new technologies, such as artificial intelligence, machine learning and distributed ledger technology, to reduce the time and cost of KYC operations.
-The financial industry also needs to utilise shared KYC platforms to eliminate redundancies in processes and improve customer experience.
+According to the report, key enablers of digitally optimized KYC processes include the use of new technologies, such as artificial intelligence, machine learning and distributed ledger technology, to reduce the time and cost of KYC operations.
+The financial industry also needs to utilize shared KYC platforms to eliminate redundancies in processes and improve customer experience.